-Fireblocks’ $133 mn round signals the need for crypto custody
+Fireblocks $133 mn round and crypto custody

 With so many institutional clients getting into crypto, custody has never been more important.
 This week, Fireblocks raised $133 million in Series C funding.
 Among those participating in the round were the investment arm of commercial banks – BNY Mellon and Silicon Valley Bank (SVB).